theoturner/Python-Blockchain/README.md

 This distributed ledger is based on the [IBM Blockchain](https://www.ibm.com/blockchain), however Proof of Work (PoW) is used as a consensus algorithm instead of IBM SE.
 The PoW structure is adapted from Kansal (2018) with SHA256 as the cryptographic hash function.

 [Flask](http://flask.pocoo.org/) is used for the front end and is needed to run the app.
-Flask allows for RESTful interaction with nodes.
+Flask allows for RESTful interaction with nodes - endpoints are adapted from IBM Blockchain developerWorks documentation.

 For larger-scale implementations, please modify the confirm() function to split transactions appropriately and security audit the code.